Basic block: Creation algorithm

-Note that, because control can never pass through the end of a basic block, some block boundaries may have to be modified after finding the basic blocks.
+Note that, because control can never pass through the end of a basic block, some instructions may have to be modified to find the basic blocks.
 In particular, fall-through conditional branches must be changed to two-way branches, and function calls throwing exceptions must have unconditional jumps added after them.
 Doing these may require adding labels to the beginning of other blocks.